Communication: Assistant Professor

 John Capo was born and raised in New York City and moved to Williamsport in 2020 to join the faculty of Lycoming College.
 His background includes experience on the corporate and creative sides of the entertainment industry, social media, politics, and the digital arts.
 He previously taught at New York University, The City University of New York, and The Fashion Institute of Technology.

-His courses have centered on media analysis and the study of mass communication for business and creative purposes, social media theory, public relations, advertising, speechwriting, public speaking, and the influence of gender in business, academic, and interpersonal settings.
+His courses have centered on media analysis and the study of communication for business and creative purposes, social media theory, public relations, advertising, speechwriting, public speaking, and the influence of social forces in business, academic, and interpersonal settings.

 He has been interviewed by The Wall Street Journal, The New York Times, Forbes, Crain’s Business, Fast Company, PR Daily, The Today Show, TMZ, and others.